Nicholas Vines

-Nicholas Vines (born Sydney, 1976), is an Australian composer currently based in Sydney.
+Nicholas Vines (born Sydney, 1976) is an Australian composer currently based in Sydney.
 He is particularly active at home and in the United States.

 Interpreters of Vines’ work range from specialist new music ensembles to high school students.
 He has received prizes from the US, UK and Poland, as well as Australian honours such as APRA AMCOS Art Music Awards.
 His compositions are published by Faber Music, Wirripang and the Australian Music Centre.
 Three albums of his music are available commercially: Torrid Nature Scenes (Stephen Drury & the Callithumpian Consort), Loose, Wet, Perforated (Guerilla Opera) and Hipster Zombies From Mars (Ryan MacEvoy McCullough).

 While at the University of Sydney, Vines’s main teachers were Anne Boyd, Peter Sculthorpe and Ross Edwards.
 He later completed a PhD at Harvard University, studying with Harrison Birtwistle, Bernard Rands, Magnus Lindberg, Julian Anderson, Lee Hyla, Mario Davidovsky, Judith Weir and Michael Finnissy.

 Vines actively identifies with transmodernism.
 His compositional approach is rooted in the technical resources of the Western classical canon, while embracing sounds and ideas from an array of popular, experimental, Australian and non-Western traditions.
 This combination of rigour and pluralism gives rise to music at once vectored and kaleidoscopic.
-Vines has worked in both traditional and bespoke forms, producing some eighty-five compositions.
-His output includes three operas, a symphony, two string quartets, a piano quartet, and twelve preludes and twenty-one miniatures for piano, as well as many examples of Gebrauchsmusik.
+Vines has worked in both traditional and bespoke forms, producing some ninety-five compositions.
+His output includes three operas, a symphony, three sinfoniettas, three concerti, two string quartets, a piano quartet, two song cycles, numerous other chamber works, and twelve preludes, twenty-one miniatures and a variations & theme for piano, as well as many examples of choral music and Gebrauchsmusik.

 Vines is also a keen mentor of young composers.
-From 2007 to 2021, he ran the New Works Program for New England Conservatory’s Summer Institute for Contemporary Performance Practice.
-His role with the Artology Fanfare Project (2014-21) is well-established and he has been intrinsic to numerous school-based Australian music seminars.
-Vines currently teaches at Sydney Grammar School as the Senior Master of Academic Extension (Music).
+From 2007 to 2022, he ran the New Works Program for New England Conservatory’s Summer Institute for Contemporary Performance Practice.
+His role with the Artology Fanfare Project (2014–21) was significant, and he has been intrinsic to numerous school-based Australian music seminars.
+Vines currently teaches at Sydney Grammar School as the Senior Master in Academic Extension (Music).
 One of his initiatives is Composition Club, where he has taught his students about Peter Sculthorpe, video game soundtracks, Shostakovich, and Ava Max.